 Industrial and Commercial Site Controls

-Co-permitees continue to implement the IND Performance Standards by conducting inspections of specific industrial and commercial facilities which may be a source of pollutants to stormwater, and providing outreach to facility owners.
+Co-permitees implement the Permit requirements by conducting inspections of specific industrial and commercial facilities which may be a source of pollutants to stormwater, and providing outreach to facility owners.
 When necessary, Co-permittees initiate enforcement actions against responsible parties.
-In addition, Co-permittees continue to provide information on the type of facilities inspected and the level of enforcement taken at inspected facilities, as well as an evaluation of IND program effectiveness, in their annual reports.
-To supplement individual Co-permittee IND inspection data, Program staff prepares IND summary tables for Co-permittee inspections that have occurred the previous fiscal year.
-Co-permittee IND inspection summary tables for FY 08-09 are provided here.
-Each year, IND inspection summary tables are included within Appendix G of the Program’s Annual Report.
-Refer to past Annual Reports to view these summaries.
+Co-permittees provide information on the type of facilities inspected and the level of enforcement taken at inspected facilities, as well as an evaluation of IND program effectiveness, in their annual reports.